ci1xgk/Fellowship_Webpage/DG2_RANS.md

 |cavity_coarse|Boolean keyword instructing LISFLOOD-FP to simulate "Recirculation flow in sharp building cavities" benchmark test using the coarse grid (0.32 m).|
 |cavity_fine|Boolean keyword instructing LISFLOOD-FP to simulate "Recirculation flow in sharp building cavities" benchmark test using the fine grid (0.16 m).|

 By default, DG2-RANS will be launched on multicore units.
-Launching it on GPU needs adding `cuda` input parameter to the *.par file as described in Section [*“Parameter file (.par)”*](/Merewether1-1.md).
+Launching it on GPU needs typing the item `cuda` in the parameter *.par file (see the Section [*“Parameter file (.par)”*](/Merewether1-1.md).

-The DG2-RANS solver is described in [this paper](), which explores the performance of DG2-RANS over four vortical shallow water test cases listed below.
+The DG2-RANS solver is described in [this paper](), which futher explores the performance of DG2-RANS over four vortical shallow water test cases, listed below.

 |Test case|Reynolds number|Snapshot|
 | --------- | ----------- | --------- |